kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ###### What specific metrics should inform a rollback?

-- If there is an unreasonably large number of evictions reported by a `imperative_eviction_responder_controller_failed_evictions` metric.
+- If there is an unreasonably large number of failed evictions reported by a `imperative_eviction_responder_controller_failed_evictions_total` metric.
 - Large values of the `workqueue_depth` and `workqueue_work_duration_seconds` metrics may indicate a problem.